 Crash was attributed to the aircraft experiencing gust loads in excess of design limits, resulting in wing and tail failure

 Cancelled from the Australian Aircraft Register - November 30, 1961

 VH-TVC.
-TAA Trans-Australia Airlines - in the original livery at Hurn, September 1954.
+TAA Trans Australia Airlines - in the original livery at the Hurn Factory, September 1954.

 VH-TVC.
-TAA Trans-Australia Airlines - in the original livery at an unknown location, circa 1956.
+TAA Trans Australia Airlines - 'John Oxley' in the original livery at an unknown location, circa 1956.

 VH-TVC.
-TAA Trans-Australia Airlines - in the original livery at Sydney Airport, June 1956.
+TAA Trans Australia Airlines - 'John Oxley' in the original livery at Sydney Kingsford Smith Airport, June 1956.